auris48/hackfeststuff/README.md

 Afterwards run mvn package and again update folders/sources.

+You will also need MySQL 8 to establish a local server to store the database.

+The schema provided in the main resources folder should create the database, if not, you might have to run the script manually in your workbench.

 ## Running the tests

 To run the tests, type in mvn test in your IDE's Git Terminal, you might have to enable that.